 3. A solar light is a favorite must-have camping gear item!

 It is an obvious matter that at least one member of your camping team will require to use the bathroom at some point during the night.
 It is common to get lost in the dark.
-Even if you know the area like the back of your hand, you may trip on an object that you did not notice due to the darkness.
+Even if you know the area like the back of your hand, you may trip on an object you did not notice due to the darkness.

 If you don’t want to create your own scavenger hunt buy a kit!
 Here is out recomendation on Amazon: